Family: Lilaceae

 - Hemorrhoids

-- Arthritis and bursitis – taken internally and/or externally as a liniment.
+- Joint pain and inflammation – taken internally and/or externally as a liniment.

 Methods of Use

-- Aloe vera comes in many forms, from the gel inside the plant leaves, to commercial gel and even freeze dried powder.
-When choosing an aloe vera gel, look very closely at ingredients, you want pure aloe vera.
+- Aloe vera comes in many forms, from the gel inside the plant leaves, to commercial gel, juice and even freeze dried powder.
+When choosing an aloe vera product, look very closely at ingredients, you want pure aloe vera.
 Many brands use artificial colors and preservatives so be aware of what you are purchasing.
 I use Mountain Rose Herbs for my source, they use organically grown plants and I trust their business practices.

-- If you have an aloe vera plant, you can cut a leaf off when needed.
+- Cut a fresh leaf off a house plant as needed.
 Only use the clear gel from the leaf, not the leaf itself or brown gel near the leaf.
 Apply the gel to area of concern or take internally.
+The fresh plant is the only source of antibacterial properties so use fresh when treating infection.

-- Aloe vera can be infused with herbs, following the instructions for making an herbal tincture.
+- Aloe vera juice can be infused with herbs, following the instructions for making an herbal tincture.

 In the Garden (er House)